 5. Journal about this verse

-Journal your thoughts and ideas about this passage.
+Journal your thoughts, reactions, and personal applications about this passage.

 6. Insert your name

-Personalise the passage by inserting your name into it.I Tony look up to the mountains;
+Personalize the passage by inserting your name directly into it:

 7. Write the verse out by hand

-8. Find images on Unsplash that speak to emotions and thoughts that arise.
+8. Find images that speak to emotions and thoughts that arise

-Head over to Canva and create a beautiful piece of art with your verse.
+Let’s get creative!
+Head over to Canva and create a beautiful piece of art featuring your verse.
 Then share it with all of us.

 Years ago it was the church bell that called the villagers to cease work and to pray.
-Now you can create a bell sound on your phone to sing out and invite you to pray and meditate on the verse.
+Now you can create a gentle bell sound on your phone to sing out and invite you to pause, pray, and meditate on your verse.

 Quotes to Consider